The Curious Adventurers

 Picture

 Santillana del Mar looks like a film set of a medieval movie.
 The cobble stoned streets which are kept traffic free together with the houses with flower filled balconies are postcard perfect.
-Located on the northern pilgrim's route to Santiago de Compostela, Santillana Del Mar is labelled as one of the best preserved medieval towns in Cantabria.

 This medieval town originates back to the VIII century where the town was developed around the church of Santa Juliana, an example of well preserved Romanesque architecture.
 In